 After a three-week trial, a jury awarded $547,000 to Mr. Ahern and the judge ordered Mr. Scholz to pay Mr. Ahern's attorney's fees.

-ase into the Twilight Zone was not the verdict, but rather the court's order that Mr. Engel, "testify as an expert witness against my own client," Mr. Scholz, says Mr. Engel.
+What transported the case into the Twilight Zone was not the verdict, but rather the court's order that Mr. Engel, "testify as an expert witness against my own client," Mr. Scholz, says Mr. Engel.

 "That was an impossible situation to be in.
 I was put in the position of committing perjury or hurting my client," says Mr. Engel, who recently prepared a motion for a new trial based on that order and several other grounds.